apache/cassandra-java-driver/changelog/README.md

 - [bug] Handle contact points removed during init (JAVA-792)
 - [improvement] Allow PlainTextAuthProvider to change its credentials at runtime (JAVA-719)
 - [new feature] Make it possible to register for SchemaChange Events (JAVA-151)
+- [improvement] Downgrade "Asked to rebuild table" log from ERROR to INFO level (JAVA-861)

 Merged from 2.0.10_fixes branch: